MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 You can use multiple Azure regions together to distribute your solution across a wide geographical area.
 You can use a multi-region approach to improve your solution's reliability or to support geographically distributed users.
 However, if data residency is an important concern for your solution, consider whether a multi-region approach will meet your requirements.

+Multi-region architectures are complex, and there are many different ways you can design a multi-region solution.
+For some workloads, it makes sense to have multiple regions actively processing requests simultaneously.
+For other workloads, it's better to designate one *primary region*, and use one or more *secondary regions* for failover purposes.
+This section focuses on the second scenario, where one region is active and another is passive.

 Communicating across regions is much slower than communicating within a region.
 In general, the longer the distance between two regions, the higher the network latency is.
 Cross-region network latency can significantly affect how your solution is architected, because you need to carefully consider whether how latency affects data replication and other transactions.
 For many solutions, a cross-region architecture requires *asynchronous* replication in order to minimize the effect of cross-region traffic on your applications.

 #### Asynchronous data replication